Activity: Configure OpenID Connect Authentication

 Setting

-Enabling session support on Red Hat Developer Hub.
+Enabling session support in Red Hat Developer Hub.

 Configure the OpenID Connect Authentication Provider